 Verish is a language for reasoning that resembles a natural language.
 It is based on the language created by Aristotle, completed by Gottlob Frege, and simplified by Bertrand Russell and others.
 The name is a blend of the words Verify and English.

 Grammatical and related terms that have a special meaning in discussing the grammar and meaning of Verish are written with an initial capital on this website.
-The complete list of such terms is Letter, Capital, Formative, Noun, Preposition, Adverb, Conjunction, Negation, Word, Initial, Phrase, Sentence, Scope, Subject, Verb, Object, Agree, Governed, Clause, Brief, Reason, Paragraph, Title, Opening, Definition, Abbreviation, Name, Method, Statement, Comment, Relevant, Development, Application, Regular, Accordance, Legitimate, Expansion, Meaning, Related, Similar, Allowed, Fact, Absolute, Logical.
+The complete list of such terms is Letter, Capital, Formative, Noun, Preposition, Adverb, Conjunction, Negation, Word, Initial, Phrase, Sentence, Scope, Subject, Verb, Object, Agree, Governed, Clause, Brief, Reason, Paragraph, Title, Opening, Definition, Abbreviation, Name, Method, Statement, Comment, Relevant, Development, Application, Active, Regular, Accordance, Legitimate, Meaning, Related, Similar, Allowed, Fact, Absolute, Logical.

 The pronunciation of Verish is up to you.
 You might find it convenient to read Words as related English words or phrases, or as shortened forms of them.
 For example, you could read +sm// as "the same of of," and [a as "every a" or "ev a".